khobaess/PhotoStudio/README.md

 # Lhobar Studio (№27 Photo studio, services, orders)

-This project is a web application for booking the "Lhobar Studio" photo studio.
+This project is a web application for the "Lhobar Studio" photo studio.

 ## Features